Simulink (system simulation Matlab extension)

 6. use and access

-Persons with a UniAccount can obtain the software via the IT Service Center.
+- Users with a UniAccount can obtain the software through the IT Service Center.

-Logging in with an account name and password may be required during installation or when accessing network licenses.
+- You may need to log in with your account name and password during installation or when accessing network licenses.

-MathWorks offers the MATLAB Package Manager, which facilitates the installation and administration of products and support packages.
+- MathWorks offers the MATLAB Package Manager, which simplifies the installation and management of products and support packages.

 7. support and contact